mckennapsean/dissertation/content/01-intro.md

 **activities** that produce visualization **artifacts**, such as a new encoding or interaction.
 These artifacts are produced as a result of **decisions** that are made by a visualization designer, such as guidelines that are established through evaluating a system.
-No previous work exists that connects all three of these aspects and describes the interplay among them for visualization design, and bridging these concepts in a design model increases not only its actionability and applicability across projects but the model's descriptive, evaluative, and generative power [@Beaudouin-Lafon2004].
+No previous work exists that connects all three aspects and describes the interplay among them for visualization design, and bridging these concepts in a design model increases not only its actionability and applicability across projects but also the model's descriptive, evaluative, and generative power [@Beaudouin-Lafon2004].
 Moreover, existing visualization models have not explored pedagogical approaches for teaching the design process and all three aspects to visualization design novices.

 <!-- TODO clean up one reference here! -->